memerson12/drAAft/README.md

     - Chance of spawning with Trident 18.75% (was 6.25%)
     - Chance of spawning with Fishing Rod 11.25% (was 3.75%)
     - Chance of spawning with Nautilus Shell 9% (was 3%).
+    - Drowned equipment is standardized based on the world seed and block coordinates.
 - Phantoms:
     - Spawn more frequently (15-60 second cooldown, down from 60-120 seconds)
     - Require less time without sleep to spawn (10 minutes, down from 60 minutes)